UTL is about exploring past, present and future urban technologies in science and fiction, etc...

 https://vancouversbestplaces.com/vancouver-hotels/vancouver-westin-bayshore-hotel

-Of course the Vancouver location wasn't allowed to be as big as the one in Seattle.
+Of course the Vancouver location wasn't allowed to be as big as the Westin in Seattle.
+Just like the Hotel+Vancouver wasn't designed to be as tall and especially as wide as the Royal+York+Hotel.

 https://en.wikipedia.org/wiki/Westin_Seattle "The hotel originally consisted of a single 40 story tower, today's south tower, reaching a height of 121 m (397 ft).
 The tower was topped out in January 1969 and the hotel opened on June 29, 1969." https://en.wikipedia.org/wiki/Westin_Seattle#History "The 137 m (449 ft), 47-story north tower opened in June 1982..."